Workers' Compensation For Construction Accidents In New York

 How Workers’ Compensation Works

-As a construction worker, you are entitled by law to receive benefits through your employer’s workers’ compensation insurance when you suffer work-related injuries or occupational disease.
+As a construction worker, you are entitled by law to receive benefits through your employer’s workers’ compensation insurance when you suffer work-related injuries or occupational diseases.

 - Covered Medical Treatment